rickstaa/panda-autograsp/docsrc/source/_build/html/_sources/usage/usage.rst.txt

 ====================

-The panda_autograsp solution can be started both with a real physical system or with a simulated system.
+The panda_autograsp solution can be started both with a real physical system alternatively, with a simulated system.

 Physical robot
 --------------------